jeff-kline/datafind/README.md

 datafind
 ========

-Expand, read or verify contents of a diskcache file.
+Expand, read or verify contents of a list of diskcache files.

 Recognized diskcache formats include single-extension and multiple-extension.
 Will automatically recognize and read